garden-of-delete/recombo_public/README.md

 `-mode s` Sample mode.
 Sample conformations in at an interval specified by the `-c` option into a binary format file.

+`-bfs n` Block-file size.
+Specifies the number of conformations to save per file, `n`.
+Useful for splitting up the dataset.
+With the `-bfs` option unused or if `n` is 1, each conformation will be output in its own CUBE binary formatted `.b` file.
+NOTE: The binary representation of the CUBE format should be thought of as a linked list.
+Retrieving a conformation at a particular index requires iterating through all the preceding conformations in the file.
+Therefore, it is advisable to think about how you will want to organize and analyze the output conformations when specifing the `-bfs` option.

 `-mode b` Combination of `a` and `s` mode.

 Advanced operating modes work in conjunction with recombo to perform reconnection in mmc: